 When ICMP is selected as the protocol for the filter properties, DV Toolkit automatically sets the IP version as version 4.
 If you want to specify the IPv4 addresses to target for filtering the ICMP messages, enter the addresses on the IP tab.
-See IPv4 for more information.
+See IPv4 on page 15 for more information.